zelphir/next-transpile-modules/README.md

 });
 ```

+Please note, the above [will only work](https://github.com/zeit/next.js/issues/9022#issuecomment-610255555) if `react` is properly declared as a `peerDependencies` or `devDependecy` in your referenced package.

 It is not a great solution, but it works.
 Any help to find a more future-proof solution is welcome.